EvAlignUX: Advancing UX Evaluation through LLM-Supported Metrics Exploration

-We then crawled metadata and appended metadata to each paper.
-The metadata includes the uid of the paper, the title, authors, the abstract, the date of publication, uids of papers that cited this paper, keywords, the publication venue, the publisher and the affiliation of authors.
+We then crawled metadata and appended it to each paper.
+The metadata includes the paper's UID, title, authors, abstract, publication date, UIDs of papers that cited it, keywords, publication venue, publisher, and authors' affiliations.
 Besides, we also leverage the existing AI Incident Database as a repository for risks \cite{mcgregor2020preventingrepeatedrealworld} and extracted relevant incidents and risks. \systemName's backend recommends UX metrics based on an initial \textit{System Description}.
-After a series of user interactions, it generates a new Evaluation Plan and UX Outcome using LLM and data from research papers via a Knowledge Graph, representing complex entity relations derived from source documents.
+After a series of user interactions, it generates a new Evaluation Plan and UX Outcome using an LLM and data from research papers via a Knowledge Graph, which represents complex entity relations derived from source documents.